Generalized Assignment for Multi-Robot Systems via Distributed Branch-And-Price: Experiments on GAPs for a Team of Ground and Aerial Robots

-In the following, we provide experimental results on a dynamic generalized assignment scenario where a team of heterogeneous (ground and aerial) mobile robots has to accomplish a set of tasks that are not completely known in advance.
-We start by describing the dynamic scenario and we propose the \emph{\DASS}, a resolution methodology for the dynamic task assignment scenario.
-Then, we discuss how we implemented such strategy into the ROS framework and provide experiments on a real fleet of ground and aerial robots.
+In the following, we provide experimental results on a generalized assignment scenario where a team of heterogeneous (ground and aerial) mobile robots has to accomplish a set of tasks that may not be completely known in advance.
+We start by describing how we implemented the proposed distributed scheme into the ROS framework.
+Then, we propose the \emph{\DASS}, a resolution methodology for this assignment scenario, and provide experiments on a real fleet of ground and aerial robots.